JamesHBickerton/DevNotes/Notes/html.md

 In order to create an image in the background - you should apply the CSS property - background-image: url().
 To change the size, you will use background-size: cover (can use contain, but cover is better in some cases).

 <strong>How to darken background images:</strong> in order to do this, you need to create a background linear gradient.
 This would be by using the following: background-image: linear-gradient(rgba(34,34,34,0.6), rgba(34,34,34,0.6), url(img); - you have to use rgba in order to create opacity.
 This obviously doesn't have to be the above - you can use any other colours.
 Using greys can give "a softer touch".

+<strong><'menu'></'menu'></strong> is an HTML element for web applications.
+It differs from a NAV element, as nav elements contain links to point to other places in the application.
+Menu is for menu buttons in a web application.
+This isn't really used unless you are building a web application.